This post contains affiliate links.

 Watercress

 Cress is believed to be one of the oldest leafy greens eaten by humans.
-It is part of the mustard and cabbage family which is where its spicy, peppery, and pungent flavor comes from.
-These greens are a good addition to just about any salad, but can also form a great salad base on their own as in this Watercress Citrus Salad.
+It is part of the mustard and cabbage family, which is where its spicy, peppery, and pungent flavor comes from.
+These greens are a good addition to just about any salad but can also form a great salad base on their own, as in thisย Watercress Citrus Salad.
 There are four main varieties of cress:

-- Garden Cress: This variety is grown in soil and has a spicy flavor some liken to horseradish.
+- Garden Cress: This variety is grown in soil and has a spicy flavor, some liken to horseradish.

 - Upland Cress: Is noted for its thinner stem and more delicate flavor.
 This variety often comes in plastic bags, with the cress still attached to the roots.

-- Korean Watercress: This is a distinctly more crunchy and bitter cress variety.
+- Korean Watercress: This is a distinctly more crunchy and bittercress variety.

 Trivia Answer